Change the Channels!

 Dear Chairman Genachowski and FCC Commissioners:

-Please put an end to broadcasters’ abuse of the FCC’s media ownership rules.
+The Federal Communications Commission must end broadcasters’ abuse of media ownership rules.

 Not ?
 Click here.